kremalicious/blog/content/articles/2020-05-08-uses/index.md

 ### Password Management

 - **[1Password](https://1password.com)**
-  Actively store pretty much every sensitive credential and infos in here.
+  Actively store pretty much every password in here.
 The 1Password keychain is only synced locally via WiFi to my other devices.

 - **[iCloud Keychain](https://support.apple.com/en-us/HT204085)**
   Replaces 1Password a lot for me during daily browsing because of its perfect integration into Safari.